YusufKaramuk1/Enterprise-Endpoint-Adversary-Simulation/phase1-initial-access/README.md

 All activities were performed for **defensive validation, detection engineering awareness, and security control evaluation**.
 No production systems, real corporate infrastructure, proprietary data, or external third parties were targeted.

-> **Redaction Notice:** Organization name, network identifiers, hostnames, usernames, and any environment-specific fingerprints have been anonymized as **TARGET-CORP** to prevent attribution and to protect operational security.
+> **Redaction Notice:** Organization name, network identifiers, hostnames, usernames, and any environment-specific fingerprints have been anonymized to prevent attribution and to protect operational security.

 ---